Submitting a claim to SNCB

 Submitting a claim

+To submit your claim you will need the information on your booking confirmation email and tickets.
 You can submit your claim in one of two ways:

 by completing this form.
 You'll need to upload your PDF ticket/s or a copy of your Loco2 confirmation email as an attachment.

 - By Post: You can fill in this form and submit it by post.
 Enclose your tickets and return to:

 - Transport between the station and your accommodation.